josecamachop/MEDA-Toolbox/README.md

 Contact person: Jose Camacho (josecamacho@ugr.es)
 Last modification of this document: 20/Nov/24

+The Multivariate Exploratory Data Analysis (MEDA) Toolbox in Matlab is a set of multivariate analysis tools for the exploration of data sets.
+There are several alternative tools in the market for that purpose, both commercial and free.
+The PLS_Toolbox from Eigenvector Inc. is a very nice example.
+The MEDA Toolbox is not intended to replace or being a competitor of any of these toolkits.
+Rather, the MEDA
+Toolbox is a complementary tool which includes several of our recent contributions to the field.
+Thus, traditional exploratory plots based on Principal Component Analysis (PCA) or Partial Least Squares (PLS), such as score, loading and residual plots, are combined with new methods: MEDA, oMEDA, SVI plots, ADICOV, EKF & CKF crossvalidation, CSP, GPCA, SPLS crossvalidation, ASCA and VASCA ....

+The MEDA Toolbox can be used to analyze normal size data sets (several hundreds of observations times several hundreds of variables)
+There is also an extension of the toolbox for large data sets, with millions of items, under folder BigData.

+The MEDA Toolbox is expected to work on Octave.

 Installation

 1 - Download and extract (or git clone) in a directory of your choice <directory_path>